aregtech/areg-sdk/docs/wiki/07a-troubleshooting-wsl-update.md

 ### Solution 2: Running some servers on WSL and some on Windows

 It is possible to mix which services are running on WSL and Windows, but [``areg.init``](framework/areg/resources/areg.init) must be updated appropriately for Windows and WSL.
-The following steps will illustrate how to run ``mcrouter`` on Windows with ``logcollector`` running on WSL
+The following steps illustrate how to run ``mcrouter`` on Windows with ``logcollector`` running on WSL

 1. Run ``ipconfig`` on Windows and ``ifconfig`` in the WSL terminal to obtain the IP addresses for the PC running Windows and WSL.